EdJoPaTo/telegraf-inline-menu/README.md

 The menu body can be an object containing `media` and `type` for media.
 The `media` and `type` is the same as [Telegrams InputMedia](https://core.telegram.org/bots/api#inputmedia).
-The media is just passed to telegraf so check its documentation on [how to work with files](https://telegraf.js.org/#/?id=working-with-files).
+The media is just passed over to your bot framework so check their documentation on how to work with files: [Telegraf](https://telegraf.js.org/#/?id=working-with-files) or [grammY](https://grammy.dev/guide/files.html#sending-files).

-The [example](examples/main-typescript.ts) features a media submenu with all currently supported media types.
+Each [example](telegraf-inline-menu/examples/main-typescript.ts) features a media submenu with all currently supported media types.

 ```ts
 const menuTemplate = new MenuTemplate<MyContext>((ctx, path) => {